hyungmogu/udacity-cloud-devops-project-5/README.md

 # Capstone Project for Cloud DevOps Engineer Nanodegree

 This is capstone project for Udacity's Cloud DevOps Engineer Nanodegree.
-It demonstrates author's devops skills including AWS, designing and deploying infrastructure as code, monitoring CI/CD pipelines, and deploying scalable microservices using Kubernetes.
+It demonstrates author's devops skills including AWS, updating existing structure using blue/green deployment, and servicing scalable microservices using Kubernetes.
 It is an accumulation of many lessons I've learned.

 This app converts an image from a format (e g. png, jpg, webp) to another.
-It runs on Kubernetes with docker.
-It uses AWS EKS for app hosting, and circleci for integration and deployment.
 It's an app to go if a user wants to convert images.

 ## Setup Instruction